 Breakfast at Kin Toh Azulik

-Every five day Tulum itinerary needs to have a visit to Azulik on it.
+Your second day in Tulum needs to have a visit to Azulik Restaurant for a delicious breakfast.
 The breakfast there is incredible and the views of the jungle make it even more magical.
-What’s more is the concept Azulik is built on is to add to nature.
-There is no A/C in this restaurant and it’s built using materials right from Tulum.

 Have a Chill Day at Conestesia

-Conestesia is hands down one of my favorite beach clubs.
+Conestesia is my favorite Tulum Beach Club.
 Tulum travel always needs to include a day lounging at the beach, eating, drinking, swimming, and being merry.
-The food here is decently priced and they don’t have a minimum food and drink charge unlike some of the other clubs in the area.
+The food is decently priced, and they don’t have a minimum food and drink charge.

 Dinner at Casa Banana